arduino/docs-content/content/hardware/02.hero/boards/uno-rev3/tutorials/PWM-using-MATLAB-Tutorial/PWM-using-MATLAB-Tutorial.md

 ## Introduction

-In this tutorial, we will use MATLAB to turn on an external LED, and then to adjust the output using MATLAB® Support Package for Arduino® Hardware.
+In this tutorial, we will use MATLAB® to turn on an external LED, and then to adjust the output using MATLAB® Support Package for Arduino® Hardware.

 ### Goals